bigArmadillo/ML-Project-1/README.md

 6 - MUSIC GENERATION - Learn how to create music by training a LSTM model on a desirable music style like Jazz

 7 - MARKOV CHAIN - Learn how to use Markov Chain for lyric, speech, code etc generation

+8 - GAN - Generative Adversarial Network: Learn how to create fake images of digits by training GAN on MNIST dataset